Oh Lord - Scroll One

 ‘Quite.
 Anyway, time for an update.
 As you know we created that hot swamp, then allowed a single-cell life-form to escape.
 From there we let evolution take its course.
 Well, I’ve come to report where we’re up to.’

 ‘Good, I’ve been wondering what happened.
-It was about three and a half billion earth years ago when we launched that project wasn’t it?’
+If memory serves, it was about three and a half billion earth years ago when we launched that project wasn't it?’

 ‘That’s right, although we caused some confusion when I went to have a look-see a couple of thousand earth years back.’